 Regulations to enhance the energy efficiency of ships

-- The Energy Efficiency Design Index (EEDI) —new ships must be designed and built to comply with minimum energy efficiency performance levels that get progressively stricter over three phases to 2025.
+- The Energy Efficiency Design Index (EEDI) —new ships must be designed and built to comply with minimum energy efficiency performance levels that get progressively stricter to, and beyond, 2025.

 - The Ship Energy Efficiency Management Plan (SEEMP) —a tool for ship operators to improve the energy efficiency of both new and existing ships using various ship-specific and operational measures, such as weather routing and speed optimisation.

-These regulations entered into force on 1 January 2013 and apply to ships of 400 gross tonnage (GT) and above.
+These regulations were adopted in 2011 and entered into force on 1 January 2013 for ships of 400 gross tonnage (GT) and above.

 Alternative fuels and propulsion systems

-In the shorter term, considerable emission reductions are possible by transitioning to lower-carbon fuels such as LNG, until zero-carbon fuels become readily available to cut emissions in the long term.
+In the shorter term, considerable emission reductions are possible by transitioning to lower-carbon fuels, until zero-carbon fuels become readily available to cut emissions in the long term.
 Promising candidates for zero-carbon fuels include green ammonia, hydrogen, methanol, biofuels and batteries.